chainer/chainer/docs/source/guides/links.rst

 Each parameter is an instance of :class:`~chainer.Variable`.
 In the case of the Linear link, two parameters, ``W`` and ``b``, are stored.
 By default, the matrix ``W`` is initialized randomly, while the vector ``b`` is initialized with zeros.
-This it the preferred way to initialize these parameters.
+This is the preferred way to initialize these parameters.

 .. doctest::